About the project

 It does not matter if it’s a small or big idea, simple or more elaborate, existing or imaginary: inspire and be inspired!

 I hope you enjoy this space and, above all, participate, share and collaborate!

 Good ideas improve libraries, libraries improve people and people can make the the world better!

 I am a Brazilian and Italian citizen, passionate about libraries.

 Since I started attending the public library in my hometown (Júlio de Castilhos, Rio Grande do Sul, Brazil) I was fascinated by the world of information, books and the services and activities provided in these spaces of knowledge.

 As much as I like, I became a librarian (graduated from the Federal University of Rio Grande do Sul, Brazil).
-I am also a graduate in Business Administration and Information Systems Analysis, and recently was the Library Manager of Main Library of the Pontifical Catholic University of Rio Grande do Sul, Porto Alegre, Brazil.
+I am also a graduate in Business Administration and Information Systems Analysis.
+From 1999 to 2018 I worked as a librarian at the Pontifical Catholic University of Rio Grande do Sul, Porto Alegre, Brazil.

 Hope you enjoy!